Tax guide

 MSME Udyam Registration and Subsidy Readiness Guide

-What Udyam registration usually proves
+What Udyam registration actually establishes

-Subsidy readiness is a separate exercise
+Subsidy readiness is a separate exercise from registration

 Documents to keep ready